awslabs/aws-athena-query-federation/athena-federation-sdk/README.md

 Lets take a closer look at what is required for a MetadataHandler.
 Below we have the basic functions we need to implement when using the Amazon Athena Query Federation SDK's MetadataHandler to satisfy the boiler plate work of serialization and initialization.
 The abstract class we are extending takes care of all the Lambda interface bits and delegates on the discrete operations that are relevant to the task at hand, querying our new data source.

+All schema names, table names, and column names must be lower case at this time.
+Any entities that are uppercase or mixed case will not be accessible in queries and will be lower cased by Athena's engine to ensure consistency across sources.
+As such you may need to handle this when integrating with a source that supports mixed case.
+As an example, you can look at the CloudwatchTableResolver in the athena-cloudwatch module for one potential approach to this challenge.

 ```java
 public class MyMetadataHandler extends MetadataHandler
 {